DePayFi/documentation/docs/apps/user-authorization.md

 ### Handle the Redirect

-After the user approves or denies, DePay will redirect to your redirect_uri with:
+After the user approves or denies, DePay will redirect to your (on app.depay.com) pre-configured redirect url with:

 - `code` — the authorization code (on success)